mortar-works/mortar-website/src/site/use-cases/find-digital-help-in-Salford.md

 Why does Salford City Council need support?
 ---------------------------------------------------------------------------------------------------------------------------------

 The pandemic caused a seismic shift in highlighting the nation’s need for digital devices, digital connectivity and digital skills.
 In Salford, a clear target operating model achieved tremendous results in forging a 'social movement' around digital inclusion, establishing a Digital Providers Network consisting of 79 local organisations, all delivering different resources in response to the city's needs.
-However, what was needed however was a way in which to address the key design principles essential to combatting the barriers that digitally excluded residents were experiencing such as poverty, unemployment, and homelessness.
+However, what was needed was a way in which to address the key design principles essential to combatting the barriers that digitally excluded residents were experiencing such as poverty, unemployment, and homelessness.
 These design principles include:

 1. The creation of new pathways and partnerships to enhance human interaction and strengthen relationships
 2. The use of data and intelligence to maximise the potential of systems and networks to deliver the right intervention at the right time